cedricfung/mnm/README.md

 WantedBy=multi-user.target
 ```

-Endless possibilities, and yet convenient to go
+Endless possibilities, and yet convenient to go.